-Dial LOGOUT CODE [581] on the dial pad,
+Dial the Agent Logout feature code [581] on the dial pad,

-Press a preprogrammed LOGOUT flexible button.
-The LOGIN flexible button LED extinguishes.
+Press a preprogrammed Logout flexible button.
+The Login flexible button LED extinguishes.

-- " If a member is assigned to a specific ACD group and uses the login-logout codes to enter and exit an ACD group, other than their assigned group, the database is changed to reflect the different group. - " If an agent logs into an ACD group from a station that is logged into another ACD group, the station is automatically removed from the previous ACD group. - " An agent may log out while in wrap-up, or unavailable. - " An agent logging in is placed in wrap-up mode before receiving an ACD call. - " The XTS Digital System does not verify agent's ID codes, other than requiring entry of four digits. - " An Agent may not log in to the same group as a primary and secondary member. - " An Agent can log out of a group by pressing a flexible button if code feature 572 has been programmed on a key. - " If you have a LOGIN flexible button on your phone, then you do not need a LOGOUT flexible button.
-The LOGIN button acts as a toggle.
+- " If a member is assigned to a specific ACD group and uses the login-logout codes to enter and exit an ACD group, other than their assigned group, the database is changed to reflect the different group. - " If an agent logs into an ACD group from a station that is logged into another ACD group, the station is automatically removed from the previous ACD group. - " An agent may log out while in wrap-up, or unavailable. - " An agent logging in is placed in wrap-up mode before receiving an ACD call. - " The Triad-S Digital System does not verify agent's ID codes, other than requiring entry of four digits. - " An Agent may not log in to the same group as a primary and secondary member. - " If you have a Login flexible button on your phone, then you do not need a Logout flexible button.
+The Login button acts as a toggle.